gwiam/awt_atoyom/porting_legbot.md

             - this causes the animation to loop though, maybe it's better to call the animationtree instead?
                 - still loops with animation tree
                 - looks like I still need to switch to walk or idle by myself
+                - can be stopped by disabling looping in the animation player with the button next to the animation time
+                    - make idle loop with this method
             - enabling the animation tree stops the animation player
         - use the animation tree with some string parameter bs like get("parameters/Base Layer/playback") to get the state machine
         - "travel" to the desired node, works even when not connected